 Rather than leaving your loved ones to figure things out, having a detailed estate plan can help outline your wishes so they can be legally carried out as easily as possible.

-Unfortunately, when a person passes away without an estate plan or when there are disputes regarding the documents within the estate plan, it may be necessary for your loved ones to go through the probate court in order to get things sorted out.
+Unfortunately, when a person passes away without an estate plan, with a will, or when there are disputes regarding the documents within the estate plan, it may be necessary for your loved ones to go through the probate court in order to get things sorted out.